stela2502/multi_subset_bam/README.md

 This should show that there are 11 reads for the 4 barcodes.

-By default, this tool will query the `CB:Z` tag (e.g. `'GAGCAGACAGGCAGTA'`) of the BAM file and only write the reads matching the entries in the 'values' barcodes table into the outfile.
-If your split 10x bam files the CR tag contains corrected cell ids.
-You should query them instead (-t CR).
+By default, this tool will query the `CR:Z` tag (e.g. `'GAGCAGACAGGCAGTA'`) of the BAM file and only write the reads matching the entries in the 'values' barcodes table into the outfile.
+If your split 10x bam files the CB tag contains corrected cell ids.
+You should query them instead (-t CB), but you also need provide cell ids with a "-1" at the end.

 ## Multiprocessing Example